theupdateframework/specification/tuf-spec.md

   cycle, report the potential freeze attack.
 On the next update cycle, begin at step 0 and version N of the root metadata file.

-  * **1.9**. **If the timestamp and / or snapshot keys have been rotated, then delete the trusted timestamp and snapshot metadata files.** This is done in order to recover from fast-forward attacks after the repository has been compromised and recovered.
-A _fast-forward attack_ happens when attackers arbitrarily increase the version numbers of: (1) the timestamp metadata, (2) the snapshot metadata, and / or (3) the targets, or a delegated targets, metadata file in the snapshot metadata.
-Please see [the Mercury paper](https://ssl.engineering.nyu.edu/papers/kuppusamy-mercury-usenix-2017.pdf) for more details.
+  * **1.9**. **Fast-forward attack recovery** A _fast-forward attack_ happens
+  when attackers arbitrarily increase the version numbers in any of the timestamp, snapshot, targets, or delegated targets metadata.
+To recover from fast-forward attacks after the repository has been compromised and recovered, certain metadata files need to be deleted as specified in this section.
+  Please see [the Mercury
+  paper](https://ssl.engineering.nyu.edu/papers/kuppusamy-mercury-usenix-2017.pdf)
+  for more details.

+    * **1.9.1**. **Targets recovery** If a threshold of targets keys are removed from the root metadata, delete the old top-level targets, snapshot, and timestamp metadata files.

+    * **1.9.2**. **Snapshot recovery** If a threshold of snapshot keys have been removed in the new trusted root metadata compared to the previous trusted root metadata, delete the old snapshot and timestamp metadata files.

+    * **1.9.3**. **Timestamp recovery** If a threshold of timestamp keys have been removed from the new trusted root metadata compared to the previous trusted root metadata, delete the old timestamp metadata file.

   * **1.10**. **Set whether consistent snapshots are used as per the trusted root metadata file** (see Section 4.3).